shader-slang/slang/docs/user-guide/05-capabilities.md

 }
 ```

-## Inferrence of Capability Requirements
+## Inference of Capability Requirements

 By default, Slang will infer the capability requirements of a function given its definition, as long as the function has `internal` or `private` visibility.
 For example, given:
 ```csharp